How To Become A Home Inspector In Massachusetts: 6 Steps

 • An additional 100 semi-supervised inspections must be completed before you can apply for your official license.

-• You must pass the National Home Inspector Exam (NHIE) to become an Massachusetts home inspector.
+• You must pass the National Home Inspector Exam (NHIE) to become a Massachusetts home inspector.

 • You must provide proof of Errors & Omissions insurance of at least $250,000.

-• Continuing your education with at least 12 hours of education every 2 years is required.
+• Continuing your education with at least 12 hours every two years is required.

-If you’re considering a career as a home inspector in Massachusetts and are looking to partner with a company that can provide you with all of the business-related tools you’ll need to complete inspections efficiently, gain clients, and grow your practice, please contact our team at HomeGauge today.
+If you’re considering a career as a home inspector in Massachusetts and are looking to partner with a company that can provide you with all the business-related tools you’ll need to complete inspections efficiently, gain clients, and grow your practice, please get in touch with our team at HomeGauge today.

 FAQs